MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

 ## Notes

-- Windows Server 2022 Datacenter: Azure Edition will also eventually be available on Azure Stack HCI 21H2, for customers not using Azure public cloud.
+- Windows Server 2022 Datacenter: Azure Edition is available on Azure Stack HCI 22H2, for customers not using Azure public cloud.
+- SMB over QUIC doesn't require Active Directory domains, it is just the recommended use case.
+You can use SMB over QUIC on a workgroup-joined server with local user credentials and NTLM.
+You cannot join a Windows Server to Azure Active Directory (AADJ), nor can you use AAD credentials for remote Windows security operations, AAD doesn't contain a user SID or a group SIDs.
+- You can't configure SMB over QUIC using WAC when the SMB server is in a workgroup (that is, not AD domain joined).
+In that scenario you must use the [New-SMBServerCertificateMapping](/powershell/module/smbshare/new-smbservercertificatemapping) cmdlet.
 - We recommend read-only domain controllers configured only with passwords of mobile users be made available to the file server.
 - Users should have strong passwords or, ideally, be configured using a [passwordless strategy](/windows/security/identity-protection/hello-for-business/passwordless-strategy) with [Windows Hello for Business MFA](/windows/security/identity-protection/hello-for-business) or [smart cards](/windows/security/identity-protection/smart-cards/smart-card-windows-smart-card-technical-reference).
 Configure an account lockout policy for mobile users through [fine-grained password policy](../../identity/ad-ds/get-started/adac/Introduction-to-Active-Directory-Administrative-Center-Enhancements--Level-100-.md#fine_grained_pswd_policy_mgmt) and you should deploy intrusion protection software to detect brute force or password spray attacks.
-- You can't configure SMB over QUIC using WAC when the SMB server is in a workgroup (that is, not AD domain joined).
-In that scenario you must use the [New-SMBServerCertificateMapping](/powershell/module/smbshare/new-smbservercertificatemapping) cmdlet and the [Manual Method](#manual-method) steps for KDC proxy configuration.

 ## More references